Subscription Pricing Strategies for Recurring Commerce: Freemium, Tiered, Usage-Based, and Hybrid

 A subscription business model is a revenue model in which customers pay a recurring fee, typically monthly or annually, to access a product or service, and it is taking over the world and your business and your household.

 Don’t believe me?
-Check the recent news… using Tesla's Full Self-Driving (Supervised) software moved from a one-time fee to subscription (source).
+Check the recent news… using Tesla's Full Self-Driving (Supervised) software moved from a one-time fee to a subscription (source).
 Think about your Netflix or Amazon Prime account, MS Office or Google Workspace usage, National Geographic magazine subsription, Workwize or WeWork space team access, Spotify and ChatGPT account, a home office-as-a-service solution Nuwo takes, food delivery, Dollar Shave Club box surprise… even your Crystallize account!!!... all SUBSCRIPTIONS.

 A simple reason for such immense adoption and popularity.
 Instead of just focusing on one-off sales like the old way, subscription models are all about building ongoing customer relationships.
 Businesses keep delivering value over time, and in return, customers pay regularly.